jmoncayo-pursuit/winter-2025-technical-interview-practice/lesson15-conditional-logic/README.md

 "Why do we use conditional statements in programming?"
 Post the question in Slack, have everyone submit their answers simultaneously after a 5-minute timer.

+    - conditional statements allow code to make decisions and execute different blocks of code based on specific conditions.
+    - without conditional statement programs would be unable to respond to different situations and wouldn't be able to handle varying inputs effectively

 ## Topic Overview (20 minutes):

 Quick review of conditional logic: Review if, else, and else if statements.